-Nationals cut ties with relievers Wander Suero and Ryne Harper
+Nationals let relievers Wander Suero and Ryne Harper go, add second baseman César Hernández

-The Nationals did tender contracts to the rest of their arbitration-eligible players.
+The Nationals tendered contracts to the rest of their arbitration-eligible players.
 That list consisted of Juan Soto, Josh Bell, Victor Robles, Erick Fedde, Joe Ross, Tanner Rainey and Austin Voth.
 The exception was outfielder Andrew Stevenson, who signed a one-year, $850,000 deal Monday, according to a person with familiar with the terms, avoiding arbitration.
-Tuesday’s decisions, along with claiming infielder Lucius Fox off waivers from the Baltimore Orioles, left the Nationals with 37 players on their 40-man roster.
+Tuesday’s decisions, along with claiming infielder Lucius Fox off waivers from the Baltimore Orioles, left the Nationals with 38 players on their 40-man roster.

+Hernández, 31, had a career-high 21 homers for Cleveland and Chicago White Sox in 2021.
+He could be the everyday second baseman, should the Nationals want to test Luis García, 21, more at shortstop.
+Or he could be a switch-hitting bench infielder if the plan is to play García at second base — as they did in 2021 — and Alcides Escobar, who re-signed in October, at short.
+Hernandez previously spent seven seasons with the Philadelphia Phillies.

 Major League Baseball and the players’ union recently agreed to move the non-tender deadline up two days because of an impending lockout.
 And since that work stoppage is expected to arrive at midnight Thursday, any non-tendered players — such as Suero, Harper and Ford — had about 28 hours to sign with another team before transactions freeze until a new collective bargaining agreement is in place.
 The Nationals, in turn, have a chance to survey the market for non-tendered players who largely will sign for one-year, low-cost contracts.

+Suero and Harper were part of last year’s bullpen.
+Ford, a 29-year-old first baseman, was added via waivers in August, assigned to the minors and never promoted.
 Suero, 30, was never able to consistently hone his plus cutter during four seasons with the Nationals.
 But he was used more than any other reliever in the past three years, and such a heavy workload was a factor in his lack of success.
 Since the start of the 2019 season, he appeared in 145 games for Washington.
 Rainey, the next-closest reliever, appeared in 110.

 Sean Doolittle, a key reliever on the World Series-winning club in 2019, once credited Suero for shouldering a burden so other pitchers, namely Doolittle and Daniel Hudson, could be fresh for the playoff run.
 Suero also developed into a mentor of sorts for younger Latin American relievers, helping them bridge the language gap with English-speaking coaches.